Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Foundational consequences

-In any case, and picking up the expectations mentioned above of an an eventual resolution of the underdetermination issue, one should be able to decide by crucial experiment between specific abnormal Airy wave solutions and standard (geodesic) beam solutions: the characteristic mark of the abnormal Airy wave solution is a specific polarisation of light that should be subject to detection, even locally.\footnote{On `crucial experiments' more generally, see \cite{Lakatos}.} Likewise, it is to be expected that other forms of abnormal light propagation will have signatures that can ultimately make them distinguishable from (say) Gaussian beams.
+Eventually, however, one should be able to decide by crucial experiment between specific abnormal Airy wave solutions and standard (geodesic) beam solutions: the characteristic mark of the abnormal Airy wave solution is a specific polarisation of light that should be subject to detection, even locally.\footnote{On `crucial experiments' more generally, see \cite{Lakatos}.} Likewise, it is to be expected that other forms of abnormal light propagation will have signatures that can ultimately make them distinguishable from (say) Gaussian beams.